Conference Rooms for Hire in Melbourne

 FAQs about Top Conference Rooms in Melbourne

-Prices of conference rooms in Melbourne average around $120 hire fee per hour.
+Prices of conference rooms in Melbourne average around $150 hire fee per hour.
 The exact costs depend on the room size, audiovisual equipment (such as projectors or microphones), or high-speed Wi-Fi.
 Additional services, such as catering or on-site coordinators, may cost extra.
 Flexible configurations for presentations, workshops, or networking, along with amenities such as parking or dedicated breakout rooms, will also affect the price.
-See usual price ranges in Melbourne, based on Tagvenue data:
+See usual price ranges in Melbourne, based on Tagvenue data, as of October 2025:

 Prices of conference rooms in Melbourne